-Other than political conflict, the burden of funding Syrian refugees has taken a toll on the globe.
-The logistics of helping families to settle down, find work, put children to school, amongst other things, have a tremendous financial impact on the world.
+Other than political conflict, the burden of funding Syrian refugees has been felt all over the globe.
+The logistics of helping families to settle down, find work, put children to school, have a tremendous financial impact on the world.
 With an increase of refugees in Europe, it is highly unlikely that the union can cope without forming an organization that will help run the relief centers.
 The logistics of running said centers are bound to be overwhelming for any country or organization.
 For instance, Turkey heavily relies on the European Union, UNHCR, and other non-governmental entities to help with the refugee crisis in the country (Heisbourg, 2015).
-Additionally, the European Union is expected to contribute to the UNHCR funding towards the Syrian refugee crisis so that they can cope with current and future refugee inflow from Syria (Heisbourg, 2015).
+Additionally, the European Union is expected to contribute to the UNHCR funding towards the Syrian refugee crisis so that they can cope with current and future migrant inflow from Syria (Heisbourg, 2015).
 The financial burden of this crisis is evident in Lebanon, where refugees represent 30% of the population (Blanchet, Fouad, & Pherali, 2016).
-The population increase has taken a toll on the healthcare infrastructure of the country as it struggles to provide healthcare to Palestinian and Syrian refugees as well as helpless Lebanese citizens despite the country receiving international healthcare aid (Blanchet, Fouad, & Pherali 2016).
+The healthcare infrastructure of the country struggles to provide medical services to Palestinian and Syrian refugees as well as helpless Lebanese citizens despite the country receiving international healthcare aid (Blanchet, Fouad, & Pherali 2016).
 Similarly, housing and educating of the refugees have contributed to financial difficulties within the country.
-The logistics of helping refugees settle down as well as provide them with primary and secondary needs has taken a tremendous toll on the nation financially.
 As such, Syrian refugees are subjected to deplorable living conditions, with most of them living in poor neighborhoods, having limited resources for their needs.
-Aside from finances, the recovery issue affects the region.

-Lastly, the Syrian refugee crisis possesses a massive problem in terms of recovery, not just of the refugees but the country as well.
-In examining the need for healing, it is essential to note that immigration into the European Union by Syrian refugees has registered not only tremendous growth in recent years but also a shift in pattern.
+Lastly, the Syrian refugee crisis poses a massive problem in terms of recovery, not just of the refugees, but the host country as well.
+In examining the need for recuperation, it is essential to note that immigration into the European Union by Syrian refugees has registered not only tremendous growth in recent years, but also a shift in pattern.
 Traditionally, immigration was predominantly of male individuals.
-However, past years have seen an increase in family immigration, which includes young children, the elderly, and even disabled individuals with UNHCR estimating 13% to be women and 18% children (Metcalfe- Hough, 2015).
-However, restriction of entry by the European Union states as well as deplorable and risky traveling channels have led to even more tragedies for refugees, including falling victims to human traffickers, theft, extortion, and sexual violence (Metcalfe-Hough, 2015).
-With this in mind, it is unmistakable that recovery will have to cover different aspects such as health and access to water and food.
+However, past years have seen an increase in family immigration, which includes young children, elderly people, and even disabled individuals, with UNHCR estimating 13% to be women and 18% children (Metcalfe- Hough, 2015).
+These vulnerable groups need specific and expensive health care which add further pressure to the host countries’ economies.
+Entry restrictions by the European Union states as well as deplorable and risky traveling channels have led to even more tragedies for refugees, including human traffic, theft, extortion, and sexual violence (Metcalfe-Hough, 2015).
+It is unmistakable that recovery will have to cover different aspects, such as health care, therapy, and access to water and food.